umair-irfan/iOS-Portfolio/README.md

 # iOS-Portfolio
 Hallo!!
 Welcome to my portfolio 👋
 I am a passionate programmer loves to write clean code with Swift Programming language.
-I have overall 3 years of working experience in Mobile application development.
-I started my carrer as Android application developer in early 2018 and moved to Apple Ecosystem in late 2018.
+I have 5 years of working experience in Mobile application development.

 I have a hands-on experience of working with MVC, VIP and MVVM-C (Reactive Rxswift) as well as Procedural.
 I have a deep understanding of Desgin Patterns including Creational, Structural and Behavioral.
 Some of the Design Principles I have implimented in my portfolio projects are mentioned below
 * SOLID